cliffpk3/analytics-home-sales/README.md

 After cleaning, analysing and reformulating the data, it was possible to efficiently highlight the best properties for purchase and resale, allowing a dynamic visualization of the properties, as well as its features and locations through graphic visualization and price comparisons.
 Due to these results, the worth buying properties were listed in a document which contains the property identification (id), buying price (price) and selling price (selling_price).
-An application was developed using Streamlit and Heroku, available to access the dataframe and its bar charts in any platform.
+An application was developed using Streamlit and Railway, available to access the dataframe and its bar charts in any platform.
 The estimated profit from the properties resale is U$777.552.813,20, standing out the real possibility of good results for a great financial feedback.